Tubusus/UnityNoiseTest/README.md

 # UnityNoiseTest
 A simple script for testing some weird properties of Unity's Mathf.PerlinNoise() method.
-// Not yet finished, if you somehow see this, please don't test yet!

 Introduction
 ------------

 This repository contains a very simple test of properties of Unity's Perlin noise.
-If you decide to run this test and report back the results (in form of uploading the resulting log file):
+If you decide to run this test and report back the results:

-a) Thank you so much, every piece of data helps and
+a) Thank you so much and

 b) It's simple, requiring only basic knowledge of Unity Editor and it shouldn't take you more than a few minutes.

 (The following is a copy-paste of my original post in the Sailwind Discord server:)